-This course familiarizes students with the concepts, skills, and expectations that will guide their professional role transition into their specialized practice.
-Students explore role standards and competencies with a focus on scholarship, and ethical-legal principles.
+This course familiarizes students with the theoretical foundations of professional role development and interprofessional collaboration.
+Students analyze concepts, skills, and interprofessional trends that will guide their professional role transition into their specialized practice with a focus on scholarship and ethical-legal principles.
+Students explore the contributions and perspectives of diverse healthcare disciplines in relation to role standards and competencies.
 Prerequisite(s): None

-NUR 625 HEALTHCARE SYSTEMS, POLICY AND QUALITY- 3
+NUR 625 HEALTHCARE SYSTEMS, POLICY AND QUALITY- 3 credits